danny-avila/LibreChat/documents/contributions/coding_conventions.md

 - Create a separate controller file for each route to handle the request/response logic.
 - Name controller files using the PascalCase convention and append "Controller" to the file name (e.g., UserController.js).
 - Use controller methods to encapsulate logic related to the route handling.
-- eep controllers thin by delegating complex operations to service or model files.
+- Keep controllers thin by delegating complex operations to service or model files.

 #### Services